 Pursuant to the Fiscal Agent Agreement, the County established a separate fund held by the Auditor-Controller, known as the "County of El Dorado Community Facilities District No. 2018-1 (Bass Lake Hills) Acquisition and Construction Fund," which fund is held and maintained in trust by the County, and all money remaining in the Special Tax Fund on September 1 of each year, after transferring all of the sums required to be transferred therefrom on or prior to such date by the provisions of the Fiscal Agent Agreement, shall be deposited by the County in the Acquisition and Construction Fund.
-All money in the Acquisition and Construction Fund shall be used and withdrawn by the County for the payment of costs of the acquisition and construction of the Facilities, development fees for capital improvements, or otherwise in any manner for the benefit of the CFD in accordance with and as permitted by the Act.
+All money in the Acquisition and Construction Fund shall be used and withdrawn by the County for the payment of costs of the acquisition and construction of the Facilities or development impact fees to fund Facilities, or otherwise in any manner for the benefit of the District in accordance with and as permitted by the Act.